-The Great Pyrenees or the Pyrenean Mountain Dog is an amazing dog breed- soft, white and fluffy.
+The Great Pyrenees or the Pyrenean Mountain Dog is an amazing dog breed – soft, white and fluffy.
 And if you think the adults are impressive; wait till you see the puppies!
-They are literal balls of fluff and are sure to tug at your heartstrings!
+They are literal balls of fluff and are sure to tug at your heartstrings.
 Here is a brief guide to help you understand your intelligent and calm Great Pyrenees.

-Great Pyrenees – Size, Weight and Physical Features
+Size, Weight and Physical Features

 This a proportionate dog with height at withers ranging from 27 to 32 inches for males and from 25 to 29 inches for females.
 A male dog will weigh about 100 pounds and females up to 85 pounds.
 Pyrenees are generally white and sometimes have markings of gray, brown or tan.
 He possesses a keen intelligence and kindly, regal expression.
 This is a dog with elegance and unsurpassed beauty.

-Where to look for Great Pyrenees puppies for sale
+Where to find a Great Pyrenees

-There are many places a person can buy a Pyr from.
+There are many places a person can adopt a Pyr from.
 Buying always comes with some risks but with some information and you can increase your chances of purchasing a Pyr that will fit well in your home.
 The Great Pyrenees Club of America is a great place to look for Great Pyrenees breeders.
 When given a choice between whether to adopt or buy a puppy and an adult dog, most potential dog owners settle for youth.
 After all; puppies are easier to fit into our homes, can be trained and are less likely to have health issues.
 However, there are many subtle and not so subtle differences when it comes to buying from breeders.
 A good breeder will ensure Great Pyrenees with sweet temperament and you can also get health guarantee.
 If you choose to adopt an adult, then note that he may have already formed his opinions and basic impressions about humans.
 Great Pyrenees Rescue is a good place to find adult rescue dogs.

 Great Pyrenees Temperament